Best Side Trips On Manaslu Circuit Trek

 • Rajesh Neupane

 Encircling the world’s eighth-highest peak, Mt.
-Manaslu (8,163 meters), the Manaslu Circuit Trek is a raw and authentic adventure in the Nepalese Himalayas.
-This circuit stretches through the Gorkha region.
-It follows an ancient salt-trading route along the Budhi Gandaki River, gradually ascending through subtropical forests, alpine meadows, and finally over the challenging Larke La Pass (5,160 meters) before descending into the lush Marsyangdi Valley.
+Manaslu (8,163 meters), the Manaslu Circuit Trek is a raw and authentic Himalayan adventure through Nepal’s Gorkha region.
+Following an ancient salt-trading trail along the Budhi Gandaki River, this scenic circuit gradually ascends through subtropical forests and alpine meadows before crossing the dramatic Larke La Pass (5,160 meters) before descending into the lush Marsyangdi Valley.

-Each of its side trips enriches your experience both physically and spiritually.
-They give you a chance to connect with local culture more intimately, discover secluded Himalayan landscapes, and embrace the silence of trails less traveled.
+Beyond the main trekking route, there are some of the best side trips to take during the Manaslu Circuit Trek.
+These off-the-beaten-path detours like Pungyen Gompa, Birendra Lake, Manaslu Base Camp, and the culturally rich Tsum Valley give you a chance to connect with local culture more intimately, discover secluded Himalayan landscapes, and embrace the silence of trails less traveled.

 Highlights